georgexyz19/georgexyz.com/content/posts/inkscape-setup.md

 the file as pdf.
 The Inkscape simply pops up a dialog saying "internal error" and exits.
 I copy the file to a Linux Mint computer and I can save the file as pdf, but the generated pdf file does not have the background image.
-It turns out that I used the clip (menu Object > Clip > Set) funciton to crop out the image.
+It turns out that I used the clip (menu Object > Clip > Set) function to crop out the image.
 Once I remove the clip, the file saves to pdf fine.

 The lesson is that it is better to use GIMP or other application to